- 1 Purpose

 4.8 Authentication (including multi-factor), Single Sign On (SSO) and personalisation

 To provide a seamless online experience, systems must be integrated with the University's endorsed Identity Management System and Single Sign On (SSO).
-Exemption from the SSO integration requirement may be sought from the Executive Director (ICT Services) where user numbers, infrequent use, system limitations and/or the cost-benefit analysis makes this impracticable.
+Exemption from the SSO integration requirement may be sought from the Chief Information Officer where User numbers, infrequent use, system limitations and/or the cost-benefit analysis makes this impracticable.

-Information System Custodians and/or project managers implementing a new system should contact the Manager (Cyber Security) for assistance with authentication and SSO Integration.
+Information System Custodians and/or project managers implementing a new system should contact the Director (Cyber Security) for assistance with authentication and SSO Integration.

 Access to view/edit data is controlled securely by User roles.
 Different levels of access are applied so that Users only access appropriate data.
 System interfaces may be personalised to suit different User roles.

-Information System Custodians and/or project managers requiring User data should contact the Manager (Student Systems) for Student data and/or the Manager (Payroll and Systems) for Employee data at the start of the project to ensure this integration and other project timeframes can be achieved.
+Information System Custodians and/or project managers requiring User data should contact the Manager (Student Administrative Systems) for Student data and/or the Associate Director (Operations), People Portfolio for Employee data at the start of the project to ensure this integration and other project timeframes can be achieved.

 A Privacy Threshold Assessment must be taken to ascertain whether the system poses a privacy risk to Users.